Shark fin soup: Changes in demand, 2005–present

 Yao Ming, a former NBA basketball player who campaigned against shark fin soup.

 The movement against shark fin soup began in 2006, when WildAid enlisted Chinese basketball star Yao Ming as spokesperson for a public relations campaign against the dish.
 The campaign was taken up by a coalition of Chinese businessmen, celebrities, and students.
 Businessman-turned-environmentalist Jim Zhang helped to raise concern within China's government, which pledged in 2012 to ban shark fin soup from official banquets within three years.

 In January 2013, China Daily reported that officials in Zhejiang province found that many shark fin soup restaurants were selling artificial shark fins, and that one-third of the samples that the officials had obtained contained dangerous amounts of cadmium and methylmercury.
 Within two months of the China Daily report, China ordered officials throughout the country to stop serving dishes made from protected wildlife at official banquets, and the Hong Kong government issued a similar order in September.

 Consumption of shark fin soup in China has decreased.
 China's Ministry of Commerce indicated that consumption of shark fin soup during the 2013 spring break holiday had decreased by 50–70% from 2012, and Hong Kong industry groups reported that shark fin imports were down by 20–30% from 2012.
 Also, anecdotal evidence points to a worldwide drop in shark fin prices and a move away from shark fishing in parts of Africa.
 Shark fin soup has often been replaced by dishes featuring sea cucumbers.

 In Hong Kong, a 2016 poll from the City University of Hong Kong and the Hong Kong Shark Foundation had 75% of local respondents saying they were "neutral" towards the soup at banquets, while 90% of respondents said they would eat the dish if served to them, with the most popular justifications being to "avoid food waste" or to "show respect for their host".

 A 2018 WildAid report mentioned Thailand as an emerging market for shark fin soup, citing a 2017 survey where 57% of urban Thai respondents consumed the dish, most commonly at weddings, restaurants, and business meetings.

+According to British writer Adam Sweeting in 2011, Taiwan was "a major centre of both the shark-fishing industry and shark-fin consumption".
+WildAid noted in 2019 that although consumption declined significantly in mainland China, demand for shark fin remained "huge" in not only Taiwan but also Hong Kong and Macau.